-Our Foot Pain Specialist in Niles & Berwyn, IL area can help you find relief from your foot or ankle pain
+Our foot pain specialist in the Niles and Berwyn, Illinois, area can help you find relief from your foot or ankle pain.

 HEEL PAIN (PLANTAR FASCIITIS)

 Experiencing heel pain?

 Plantar Fasciitis is the inflammation of the band of tissue (plantar fascia) that connects your heel bone to your toe, and it's one of the most common causes of heel pain.
 Those suffering from the condition commonly feel a sharp, stabbing pain at the heel upon standing up after long periods of rest - especially in the morning after getting out of bed.
 The pain generally subsides over time, but returns after sitting or standing in one place for a while.

 Who is at risk for developing Plantar Fasciitis?